HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 • Sale Notifications: Red creates urgency and has been shown to increase click-through rates on limited-time offers by 25%

-According to pricing psychology research, combining color psychology with pricing strategies (like using red for discounted prices) can amplify conversion rates by up to 34%.
+According to pricing psychology research, pairing color with pricing tactics (like using red for discounted prices) can amplify conversion rates by up to 34%.

 • Blue dominates the tech sector (Facebook, Twitter, LinkedIn, IBM) because it conveys reliability and intelligence